Apple DOS: Version history

 Apple DOS 3.2 was released in 1979 to reflect changes in computer booting methods that were built into the successor of the Apple II, the Apple II Plus.
 New firmware included an auto-start feature which automatically found a disk controller and booted from it when the system was powered up—earning it the name "Autostart ROM".
 DOS 3.2.1 was then released in July 1979 with some minor bug fixes.

 Apple DOS 3.3 was released in 1980.
-It improves various functions of release 3.2, while also allowing for large gains in available floppy disk storage; the newer P5A/P6A PROMs in the disk controller enabled the reading and writing of data at a higher density, so instead of 13 sectors (3.25 KiB), 16 sectors (4 KiB) of data can be stored per disk track, increasing the capacity from 113.75 KB to 140 KB per disk side – 16 KB of which is used by filesystem overhead and a copy of DOS, on a DOS 3.3-formatted disk, leaving 124 KB for user programs and data.
+It improves various functions of release 3.2 including a rewrite of the RWTS to make it faster, while allowing for large gains in available floppy disk storage.
+The newer P5A/P6A PROMs in the disk controller enable the reading and writing of data at a higher density, so 16 sectors (4 KiB) can be stored per track instead of 13 sectors (3.25 KiB), increasing capacity from 113.75 KB to 140 KB per side – 16 KB of which is used by filesystem overhead and a copy of DOS, leaving 124 KB for user programs and data.
 DOS 3.3 is, however, not backward compatible; it cannot read or write DOS 3.2 disks.
-To address this problem, Apple Computer released a utility called "MUFFIN" to migrate Apple DOS 3.2 files and programs to version 3.3 disks.
+To address this problem, Apple Computer released "MUFFIN", a utility to migrate Apple DOS 3.2 files and programs to version 3.3 disks.
 Apple never offered a utility to copy in the other direction.
 To migrate Apple DOS 3.3 files back to version 3.2 disks, someone wrote a "NIFFUM" utility.
-There are also commercial utilities (such as Copy II Plus) that can copy files from and to either format (and eventually ProDOS as well).
+There are also commercial utilities (such as Copy II Plus) that can copy files between either format (and eventually ProDOS as well).
 Release 3.3 also improves the ability to switch between Integer BASIC and Applesoft BASIC, if the computer has a language card (RAM expansion) or firmware card.